cgswong/webapp-autocomplete/README.md

   * Ensure the shell script is executable, set `chmod +x <filename>` on it if needed.
   * There are almost 52K records in `products.json`, so this command will take around 5 hours to complete due to how loading is done, i.e. a commit per line/object in the file.
-  * The shell script that loads the data, including the PHP file that it calls repeatedly for each line, is **poorly optimized** (quite frankly it is embarrassingly horrible).
-It connects to Cloud Datastore for every line on the JSON file, and runs a tight loop writing the entities into Cloud Datastore.
-I have used `sed` to extract the "SKU" and the "Product Name" fields only.
-The intent is to only demo auto-complete on the "Product" name, hence...
+  * The shell script that loads the data, i.e. the PHP file that it calls, is **poorly optimized** (quite frankly it is embarrassingly horrible).
+It connects to Cloud Datastore, and does row based upserts in batches into Cloud Datastore.
+I have filtered the "SKU" and the "Product Name" fields for the purposes of this demo.
+The intent is to only demo auto-complete on the "Product" name.
   * Ensure this command is run in a manner where a connection break will not affect the loading, and take a break as it will take a while.

 ### Demo auto-complete!